MeshMinds 1.0: ArtxTechforGood

 MeshMinds has partnered with ArtScience Museum, Autodesk, HTC Vive, IMDA and Lenovo in Singapore to produce MeshMinds 1.0: ArtxTechforGood, a unique pilot programme that brings together homegrown artists and emerging technology experts to drive social and environmental impact.

 After learning about Virtual Reality, Augmented Reality, 3D Printing and Internet of Things, our artists will participate in a collaborative showcase of immersive and interactive art at ArtScience Museum.
-Visitors will be invited to lose themselves in a series of interactive experiences using the latest technology from our partners to create their own virtual masterpieces, view art through the lens of augmented reality, transport themselves into 3D printed worlds and make soundscapes using their voices and bodies.
+Visitors will be invited to lose themselves in a series of interactive experiences using the latest technology from our partners to create their own virtual masterpieces, view art through the lens of augmented reality, transport themselves into 3D printed worlds and make soundscapes using their bodies.

-Our artists will use Tilt Brush and Blocks by Google to produce installations powered by HTC Vive and Lenovo that visitors will be able to move through and interact with.
+Our artists have used Tilt Brush and Blocks by Google to produce installations powered by HTC Vive and Lenovo that visitors will be able to move through and interact with.
 For the first time in Singapore, artists will be 3D printing artworks created in virtual reality, modelled in Fusion 360 by Autodesk, connecting them to the internet using Intel Genuino technology and exhibiting them, so visitors will have the chance to interact with them both virtually, via Bluetooth and in real life.
 Using Unity and Vuforia, our artists will bring existing 2D and 3D artwork to life and create a site-specific engaging Augmented Reality experience focused on the sustainable development of people and our planet.

 Exhibition opening 25th January 2018.